ssalonen/openhab2-addons/addons/binding/org.openhab.binding.modbus/README.md

 #### `int16`:

 - register with index is interpreted as 16 bit signed integer.
-- it is assumed that each register is encoded in most significant bit first order
+- it is assumed that register is encoded in most significant bit first order

 #### `uint16`: